 Basic Information about Idaho’s Laws for Seniors

-Seniors and their family, friends, neighbors and caregivers will find this Guide helpful.
-The Guide gives general information about legal issues that seniors frequently encounter.
-It also offers practical options about where to look and who to call for more detailed information.
+Seniors and their family, neighbors, friends and caregivers will find this Guide helpful.
+The Guide gives general information about legal issues that seniors frequently encounter and offers practical options for each situation.
+It will also give direction on where to look and who to call for more detailed information.

 Your Lawyer: Do you need one?

 Your Money: Scams, Contracts, Debt, Bankruptcy, Benefits, Income

 Your Health: Medicare, Medicaid, Paying for Long Term Care